EvanGit09/CryptoVisualWebApp/README.md

 # Instructions
 - pip install pandas, python-binance, bokeh, plotly
 - Navigate to ./djangoApp/djangoApp and run the command 'python .manager runserver'
+- add the '/liveprice' extention to the url to get the liveprice page